freedevsoft/yield-farming-defi/README.md

   <img src="https://user-images.githubusercontent.com/22610163/104134982-2b389a00-539e-11eb-9ac7-642dbe48ec4d.gif">
 </p>

-Demo of the DApp with the screenshots can be found on [this wiki page](https://github.com/ahmetozlu/defi_yield_farming/wiki/Demo-of-the-DApp).

 ---

 This repository presents practices about:
 - Setup a blockchain.
 - Develop Ethereum smart contracts.
 - Write tests for the developed Ethereum smart contracts.
 - Develop a client-side website so people can actually use this application.
----

-You can check the quick tutorial about "what is the blockchain?" in [here](https://ahmetozlu93.medium.com/blockchain-in-a-nutshell-8ad72743971e).

 ---

 ToDos:
 - Add OpenZeppelin Contracts to minimize risks.
 - Develop a new feature to keep track of the rewards.
 - Implement a method to withdraw the rewards automatically when certain conditions are met (it is triggered manually in the current version).

 ---

 ## Theory